Understanding Financial Offenses In MAINE

 Despite your life-long goal of owning your own home, you do not have the credit necessary to secure a mortgage.
 Desperate for financial backing from a bank, you add your wealthy father's name to the loan documents as a co-signer.
 Because of his improved financial position, the bank agrees to loan you the money.
 Because you deceived the bank into believing your father was guaranteeing your loans, you have committed mortgage fraud.
 Depending on the method in which you obtained your father's signature, you could also potentially face charges of forgery.

-Penalties for Convictions in Maine of Financial Offenses
+Penalties For Convictions In MAINE Of Financial Offenses

 The range of penalties for financial crimes is expansive.
 The specifics of each penalty will depend on whether the charge is state or federal.
 Additionally, the value of money or property involved in the crime can also impact the range of penalties.